saffirescale/CI-CD-pipeline-to-push-image-to-docker-hub/README.md

-# CI-CD-pipeline-to-push-image-to-docker-hub
+# CI-CD-Pipeline-for-a-Sample-App-to-AWS-EC2
-Create docker image on code push and upload to docker-hub repository using Git-hub actions
+to demonstrate CI/CD Pipeline for a Sample App using Github actions to deploy to AWS EC2